 We felt that using these products was only masking the symptoms.
 We knew that she was eating, at that point, a lot of grass-fed beef (she was still slowly trying new foods again), which is rich in B12.
 She should not have been deficient, yet she was.
 That meant she was not able to get it from the food the way she should have.
 The GAPS diet, especially being grain-free, was what we felt we needed to do.

 So in January, 2010, we went on the GAPS diet.
 At this point, Bekah was still not talking.
 She still only said a small handful of words and “mmm da” to communicate.
-Her mainstream pediatrician became concerned about her language development at this point and told us she really should be talking more.
+Her mainstream pediatrician became concerned about her developmental delays in language at this point and told us she really should be talking more.
 He advised us to say “I don’t understand” whenever she spoke in gibberish or did not use her words.
 The few times we tried, she only screamed and threw herself on the ground, because she could not make herself understood.
 She was unable to talk.
 She was 2 at this point.

 It was a tense few months.
 Bekah’s peers soared ahead, speaking in sentences and telling stories while she remained basically mute.
 (She did sign, grunt, gesture; attempt to communicate; she just did not talk.)
 We were on GAPS for about 3 months, after having been gluten-free for 3 previous months, and dairy-free for 6 previous months.

 In April, 2010, we started to slowly introduce raw dairy.
 She was able to tolerate this.
 After this we slowly introduced sprouted grains, too, and she did okay with this.
-We had her on an entirely WAP diet at this point.
+We had her on an entirely WAP (Weston A. Price) diet at this point.
 We’d had all of those months of healing before it.

 And…Bekah started to talk.